-The extreme coastal flood maps are compatible with the sea-level rise projections for NZ and with the Interim guidance.
-The extreme coastal flood maps are provided in regular 0.1 m increments of RSLR, from 0 to 2 m above present-day MSL.
+The Aotearoa-New Zealand extreme sea level flooding maps are compatible with the sea-level rise projections for NZ and with the Interim guidance.
+The Aotearoa-New Zealand extreme sea level flooding maps are provided in regular 0.1 m increments of RSLR, from 0 to 2 m above present-day MSL.
 Table 2 of the MfE Interim guidance on the use of new sea-level rise projections (which is reproduced in Table 1-1 of this report) provides the approximate years when various national sea-level rise increments could be reached.
 Simply match the correct RSLR increment from the maps to the SLR increment in Table 1-1 to determine the potential timing of that scenario being reached.
 This excludes any regional and local factors including VLM.